We were grievers

 I once promised myself that I would protect everyone,

 A part of her already knows this.

 The girl, who is actually called Gwendolyn Hunter, smoothed down the black lace dress with trembling hands.
-It was referred as the dress and not her dress because she would never wear it again (she actually contemplated burning it as the sun went down after everything was over, she surmised that it would be therapeutic) less the memories of that very day be dredged back to her memory.
-She didn't want to wear the dress, she hadn't imagined that she would wear it for many more years.
-But not everyone gets what they want.
+It was referred to as the dress and not her dress because she would never wear it again.
+In fact, she surmised that burning at sundown was the best option for her own well being, otherwise the events of that day would be dredged back to the uncomfortable front of her mind.
+She didn't want to wear the dress and she hadn't imagined that she would wear it for many more years.
+But not everyone got what they want.